CreativeCreate/Bootstrap-SCSS-with-PUG/README.md

 NOTE:
 * Missing fonts DINPro - Some reason, my adobe subscription did NOT show DINPro Typekit font.
 Also, I was unable to find the same front on Typekit.com.
 So, I have used a similar available font for demonstration purpose.
 * Due to time-limit I have temporary created all SCSS code on this main.scss w/o moving to their partials folders.
+* Since mockup did not include breakpoint views, I did not spend time working on it (Even though I  structured each module for such compatibility.)

 ### Moulder HTML with PUG
 I used PUG to modularize HTML components.
 Since the nature of this project (a test), I used pure HTML instead pug shorthand writing.